 At the Threshold: A greeter waits by the door to the Godly Play classroom, warmly welcoming each child individually as he or she arrives.

-Building the Circle: Children make their way into the room and sit in a circle around the storyteller.
+Building the Circle: Children sit in a circle around the storyteller.
 She/he talks quietly with the children, building a community where each participant is recognized and welcomed.

-The story concludes, and the storyteller sits back and asks some open-ended questions to encourage the children to reflect on the story.
+At the conclusion of the story, the storyteller asks some open-ended questions to encourage the children to reflect on the story.
 "I wonder what part of the story you liked best?"
 "I wonder what is the most important part of this story?"
 "I wonder what part of this story might be about you?"
 Sometimes the children have a lot to say, and sometimes they are thinking it through inside.

-Response: The storyteller invites each child to choose the work they would like to do in response to the lesson.
-Some children play with story materials, some choose to create with arts and crafts, and older children may wish to find more information about the story in the Bible.
+Response: After the story materials are put away, the storyteller invites each child to choose the 'work' they would like to do in response to the lesson.
+Some children choose to work with story materials, perhaps recreating a story they've heard before; others like to work with art supplies, and older children may wish to find more information about the story in the Bible.